jcchikikomori/urvenue-wp/readme.txt

 == Description ==

-UrVenue is the leading Venue Management Software on the market in the nightclub industry today.
-For this, UrVenue presents uvwpintegrations.
-If you are a client with Wordpress page, now is available a plugin for you, where you can added integrations with you account the UrVenue.
-Customize with just a few clicks.
+UrVenue is the industry leader in nightclub Venue Management Software.
+We are now proud to announce our new Wordpress plugin for integrating events and media from the UrVenue engine.
+If you are a UrVenue client with a Wordpress powered website, you now have the ability to utilize our new plugin.
+Customize with just a few clicks!

 **Prerequisites**